Local workers - Method of travel to work - All industries

 - The travel distance to work, which for example, can allow people to walk or bicycle to their place of employment.

-Method of Travel to Work data should be viewed in conjunction with Workers pace of residence and Residents Place of work for a clearer picture of where people come from to work in the Campbelltown City, and Employment locations for the Destination Zones they work in and how they arrive there.
+Method of Travel to Work data should be viewed in conjunction with Workers place of residence and resident place of work for a clearer picture of where people come from to work in Campbelltown City, and Employment locations for the Destination Zones they work in and how they arrive there.

 |Local workers method of travel to work|

-In 2016, there were 2,411 people in the who caught public transport to work (train, bus, tram or ferry) in Campbelltown City, compared with 38,029 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).
+In 2016, there were 2,411 people who caught public transport to work (train, bus, tram or ferry) in Campbelltown City, compared with 38,219 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).

-Analysis of the method of travel to work of the in Campbelltown City in 2016 compared to New South Wales shows that 5.0% used public transport, while 79.1% used a private vehicle, compared with 15.9% and 63.0% respectively in New South Wales.
+Analysis of the method of travel to work in Campbelltown City in 2016 compared to the New South Wales workforce within Campbelltown City shows that 5.0% used public transport, while 79.5% used a private vehicle, compared with 16.0% and 63.5% respectively in New South Wales.

-The major differences between the method of travel to work of the in Campbelltown City and New South Wales were:
+The major differences between the method of travel to work of the workforce in Campbelltown City and the New South Wales workforce were:

 - A smaller percentage of local workers who travelled by train (3.6% compared to 11.3%)